 - Rule of Cool: This series practically runs on it!

-- Spider Tank: one or two examples show up in the series.
+- Spider Tank: One or two examples show up in the series, always in the hand of villains.

-- Stupid Jetpack Hitler: Let's see they have mechs, supertanks, jet packs and a whole bunch of other stuff.
+- Stupid Jetpack Hitler: Mechs, supertanks, jetpacks and a whole bunch of other stuff.

-- Tank Goodness: Let's see you have realistic tanks like the Tiger.
-Then you have something like this.◊ a 1,000-tonne tank armed with two 280 mm SK C/34 naval guns, 128 mm anti-tank gun, two 15 mm Mauser MG 151/15 autocannons, eight 20 mm Flak 38 anti-aircraft guns and armored with 9 inches of solid steel.
+- Tank Goodness: On one hand, you have realistic tanks like the Tiger.
+Then you have something like the Ratte, a 1,000-tonne tank armed with two 280 mm SK C/34 naval guns, 128 mm anti-tank gun, two 15 mm Mauser MG 151/15 autocannons, eight 20 mm Flak 38 anti-aircraft guns and armored with 9 inches of solid steel.
+The kicker?
+They're also real designs.

 - Two-Fisted Tales: The series' soul.